-If you are a singer looking for training options, you will soon discover that there are multitudes of people, products, and ideas out there claiming to be able to help you.
+If you are a singer or voice teacher looking for training options, you will soon discover that there are multitudes of people, products, and ideas out there claiming to be able to help you.
 How do you sort it out?
 How can you advocate for yourself in an increasingly crowded and confusing marketplace?
-How can you determine whether the training you are getting is making you a better singer?
+How can you determine whether the training you are getting is upping your game?

 The techniques of observation and experimentation of the Old Masters are totally congruent with a scientific mindset, so I’m not categorically anti-science.
 Music is an expression of humanity, so I’m not categorically anti woo-woo.
 But if imagery and computer-assisted monitoring are your main toolsets, you are missing a lot of what used to work about voice training before the late 19th century.
 It was so darned practical.

 You can self-consciously build a vocal persona as many do, but you will have more potential expressively and technically if you constantly grow who you already are.